Hili Archaelogical Site Al Ain, UAE

 • A large mudbrick building with column bases was found near the falaj, thought to perhaps be a distribution point for the falaj

 This site is quite isolated and not easily accessible to the public.
-Finds from the site are also housed in the Al Ain National Museum.
+Finds from the site are also housed in the Al Ain National Museum (which has been ‘closed for renovations’ for an extensive period of time).
 You can learn more about this site on abudhabiculture.ae

 Open 24/7, entry is free.